Verdagraph/Drip/VerdanTech Drip - Irrigation Controller/docs/README.md

 5. Assemble the device

-6. Install the Arduino platform and required libraries
+6. Install the Arduino platform, required libraries, and board drivers

 7. Configure the device through the file `config.h`